cosmos/relayer/README.md

 In IBC, blockchains do not directly pass messages to each other over the network.
 This is where `relayer` comes in.
 A relayer process monitors for updates on opens paths between sets of [IBC](https://ibcprotocol.org/) enabled chains.
 The relayer submits these updates in the form of specific message types to the counterparty chain.
-Clients are then used to track and verify the concnesus state.
+Clients are then used to track and verify the consensus state.

-In addtion to relaying packets, this relayer can open paths across chains, thus creating clients, connections and channels.
+In addition to relaying packets, this relayer can open paths across chains, thus creating clients, connections and channels.

 Additional information on how IBC works can be found [here](https://ibc.cosmos.network/).